mychan24/git_github_workshop/README.md

 `foofoo.txt` should be missing.
 Now lets say you want to check what changes your collaborator made.

+## 9.2 Implement the changes your fake collaborator made

-Use `git fetch` to **fetch** the changes from Github to your local computer.
+**fetch** the changes your fake collaborator pushed to Github onto your local computer.
 > git fetch

-NOTE that this is not changing the files in your directory.
+NOTE that this does not change the files in your directory.
 But now you can use `git diff` to see what your collaborator has changed
-> git diff
+> git diff master origin/master

+If you decided these are changes you want in your local directory (the origainl `workdir`)
+> git pull

+### Notes
+* `git pull` returns message "Already up to date."
+	+ `git pull` impelment the changes that were fetched by `git fetch`, so fetch first.
+* Will `git fetch` change my stuff?
+	+ Fetching does not change your local file until your pull.

+### BONUS - What is my remote?
+What is your remote?
+> git remote -v

+Adding a different remote
+> git add remote [name] [url]

+Changing the URL of the remote (e.g., you change the remote repository)
+> git remote set-url [name] [newurl]

+## 9.3 Really collaborating on Github

+* Adding collaborators in your Github repository
+	+ Click **Settings**
+	+ Click **Collaborators** and add them (they need to be on Github)

+* More Advance way to collaborate (won't cover in detail)
+	+ Fork a repository you want to make changes
+	+ Clone it to your local computer
+	+ Make changes, push it to your forked repo
+	+ Make a Pull Request in the original repository